 - Pleasure Players

 As part of the licensing agreement, operators were obliged to pay specific attention to At-Risk Players and provide them with information about responsible gambling.
 However, as the latest review indicated, 10 operators had failed to comply.

 Specifically, the aforementioned companies struggled to protect players or track their activities.
 They didn’t provide any information about problem gambling either.
 While some operators did apply restrictions, but only if asked by players beforehand.

 With Spelinspektionen taking a closer look at operators in the country, operators are facing other difficulties as well.
 Recently, the Swedish government passed a $540 weekly deposit limit in a bid to protect At-Risk Players during the COVID-19 lockdown period, although Sweden has never fully enforced much in the way of restrictive measures.

 All bonuses during the period must be capped at $10 with the measures kicking in tomorrow, July 2.
-Business has protested against the measures, cautioning that excessive regulation could only lead to players turning to the offshore sector instead.
+The business has protested against the measures, cautioning that excessive regulation could only lead to players turning to the offshore sector instead.

 Nevertheless, the government is going to see through the proposed changes.
-Interestingly, even Spelinspektionen has cautioned not to over-regulated the industry during the outbreak, citing the same reason as business leaders.
+Interestingly, even Spelinspektionen has cautioned not to over-regulate the industry during the outbreak, citing the same reason as business leaders.